Links (external links open in a new window)

 Cosack Broken Glass Wall Lamp

-Materials: Gold painted metal frame, broken glass on a glass plate.
-Metal socket.
+Materials: Rectangular folded gold painted metal wall mount.
+Broken glass blocks, fragments on a rectangular yellow and red glass plate.
+Metal E14 socket.

 Height: 13 cm / 11.02”

 Width: 23 cm / 12.20”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Other versions: This Cosack broken glass wall lamp was made in several colours and sizes.

 Probably inspired by a design by Willem van Oyen Sr. for Raak Amsterdam: the Chartres wall lamp.
 Several light companies in Europe produced their version of the Chartres lamps.